fdiengdoh/crud/README.md

 ### Next Steps
 Once the installation and initial setup are complete, you can further customize the application or review security and performance enhancements before moving to production.

-### Future Enhancement
-Separate admin and other users file.
-As of now this app still mixed both even though access rights is set via `Roles`